 Youth care at the GP practice

-What are the results of introducing Youth Practice Assistants?
+What are the results of introducing primary mental health workers?

-Based on anonymised data on 2,439 client trajectories, we set out to learn about the Youth Practice Assistant role: what characterises the role in the practice, what results have been achieved through the introduction of Youth Practice Assistants and what are the experiences of the professionals and clients involved?
+Based on anonymised data on 2,439 client trajectories, we set out to learn about role of primary mental health workers (PMHWs) who support general practitioners in the care for youths who presumably have mental health problems:: what characterises the role in the practice, what results have been achieved through the introduction of PMHWs and what are the experiences of the professionals and clients involved?

 The results